How Much to Tip Your Uber Driver: A Complete Tipping Guide

 Uber makes it easy to tip through the app:

-1. After your ride ends, you’ll be prompted to rate your driver (1–5 stars)
+1. After your ride ends, you will be prompted to rate your driver (1-5 stars)

 3. Select your tip amount and confirm

-4. The tip goes 100% to the driver — Uber takes no cut of tips
+4. The tip goes 100% to the driver.
+Uber takes no cut of tips, as stated in Uber’s official tipping policy

-Cash tips have some advantages: the driver gets the money immediately, and it doesn’t appear in app records if that matters to either party.
-Some drivers prefer cash because it’s instant and doesn’t go through any processing.
+Cash tips have some advantages: the driver gets the money immediately, and it does not appear in app records if that matters to either party.
+Some drivers prefer cash because it is instant and does not go through any processing.

-App tips are more convenient for riders who don’t carry cash.
-They’re also tracked, which can be useful for expense reports or tax deductions if you’re riding for business.
+App tips are more convenient for riders who do not carry cash.
+They are also tracked, which can be useful for expense reports or tax deductions if you are riding for business.
 The driver receives app tips in their regular Uber payout.
+If you drive rideshare as a side gig, check our essential forms for self-employed professionals to make sure you are reporting tip income correctly.

 Either method is perfectly fine.
 The most important thing is that you tip at all, not how you tip.

-The standard 15–20% applies.
-These are everyday rides in standard vehicles, and the baseline expectation for tips is the same as any service industry.
+The standard 15-20% applies.
+These are everyday rides in standard vehicles, and the baseline expectation for tips is the same as any service industry job.

 Uber Comfort

-Tip 18–20%.
-You’re already paying more for a newer car and extra legroom, and the driver has invested in maintaining a higher-quality vehicle.
+Tip 18-20%.
+You are already paying more for a newer car and extra legroom, and the driver has invested in maintaining a higher-quality vehicle.

 Tip 18-20%.
 These drivers operate larger, more expensive vehicles with higher fuel and maintenance costs.
 If you have a group that fills the vehicle, tip on the higher end.